Director: Hayao Miyazaki

 The film is a way more lighthearted affair than ‘Grave of the Fireflies’, however.
 With ‘My Neighbor Totoro’ Miyazaki definitely entered the children’s world, which he had already explored a little in ‘Laputa: Castle in the Sky‘ (1986).
 But where the latter film firmly puts the children into an adult world, in ‘My Neighbor Totoro’ Miyazaki explores the children’s world itself.

 ‘My Neighbor Totoro’ is a delightful film for children and their parents.
-There’s no conflict or villain whatsoever, and even when there seems to be drama, when the two children think their mother might be going to die, there’s really nothing to worry about.
+There’s no conflict or villain whatsoever, and even when there seems to be drama, when the two children think their mother may be dying, there’s really little to worry about.
 But like in ‘E.T.’
 (1982) we share the children’s point of view, in which there really is a problem.
 ‘My Neighbor Totoro’ draws us convincingly and irresistibly into this magical world of children.
 The film knows no dull moments, and is full of wonderful scenes, the best being Satsuki, Mei and the giant Totoro waiting for the bus in the pouring rain.
 Its strong focus and perfect execution makes ‘My Neighbor Totoro’ arguably the best of all Studio Ghibli films.

 At any rate ‘My Neighbor Totoro’ is a gem even among Miyazaki’s films, which are of a constant high quality throughout.
 He must have felt so himself, for it’s the large Totoro which gave the Ghibli Studio their studio icon.